JuanJoseJ/ML_Wine_Project/README.md

 ### Results report

-Initially, the model was run with the original unchanged data, which achived with a π=0.5 a mean DCF of 0.363 and with a π=0.4 a DCF of 0.491; for gaussianissed data we on a π=0.5 it achived a DCF of 0.328 and for a π=0.4 it got a DCF of 0.427.
-An improvement by the gausseanization of the data was expected as representative outliners were found, although a decrease on the prior probability for class 1, which has less samples, should improve the result, which it didnt.
-Finally, PCA for m=10 was used on the gausseanissed data the reduce furthermore the effect of the codependence of the attributes.
-For a π=0.5 an improved DCF of 0.324 was achived and with π=0.4 the DCF was 0.424.
+Initially, the model was run with the original unchanged data, which achived with a π=0.5 a mean DCF of 0.290 and with a π=0.4 a DCF of 0.356; for the gaussianissed data without PCA on a π=0.5 it achived a DCF of 0.291 and for a π=0.4 it got a DCF of 0.352.
+An improvement by the gausseanization of the data was expected as representative outliners were found, also, a decrease on the prior probability for class 1, which has less samples, was expected to improve the result, which it didnt.
+Finally, a PCA for m=10 was used on the gausseanissed data the reduce furthermore the effect of the codependence of the attributes.
+For a π=0.5 an improved DCF of 0.292 was achived and with π=0.4 the DCF was 0.359.

 # What to include in the report